codefresh-io/docs.codefresh.io/_docs/troubleshooting/runtime-issues.md

 #### Missing SSL certificate

-If you need an SSL certifcate, install the root CA certificate to the trusted root certificate store on your machine.<br><br>
+If you need an SSL certificate, copy and install the root CA certificate to the trusted root certificate store on your machine.<br><br>
 OR
 <br><br>
 Configure the browser to trust the runtime's URL and receive content: